 Code Corrects Description P030 Social Security Number Social Security Numbers (SSN) are used by ETF as the major identifier for participant records.
 Ensure it is correct on all forms.
 Only the Employee Identification Correction (ET-2810) form can be used to correct the SSN by completing the required fields as listed in Table 6.2.
-P031 Name/ Address To correct or change a name or address, use the WRS Account Update application on ETF Web Applications for Employers.
+P031 Name/ Address To correct or change a name or address, use the WRS Account Update or WRS Transaction Upload application on ETF Web Applications for Employers.
 P032 Birth date Date of birth is crucial in computing benefits and is used by ETF as the second identifier (in addition to the SSN) to further identify a participant's record.
 Only the Employee Identification Correction (ET-2810) form can be used to correct the date of birth.
-P033 Employment Begin Date It is critical that WRS records reflect the participant's correct employment begin date.
-To correct a begin date, use the WRS Account Update application on ETF Web Applications for Employers .
-P036 Gender To correct the employee's Gender Indicator, use the Employee Identification Correction (ET-2810) form.
+P033 Employment Begin Date It is critical that WRS records reflect the participant's correct employment begin Date (which is the date the employee became WRS eligible).
+To correct a begin date, use the WRS Account Update or WRS Transaction Upload application on ETF-Web Applications for Employers .
+P036 Gender (Sex) To update the employee's Sex, use the WRS Account Update or WRS Transaction Upload application on ETF Web Applications for Employers.